ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

-In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and use computation to inspect and manipulate media like data, images, and sounds.
+In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and use computation to inspect and manipulate media like data and images.

 We will explore these topics interactively in lecture, you will implement programs to practice your programming skills, and you will reflect on this